 }

-in this JSON document.
+}We can see how the JSON pointer data/attributes/name maps to name in this JSON document.
 Learn more about JSON pointers here.

 Not only does the API need to send the error response formatted as above,